-Day of peaceful protests ends in clashes with Chicago police
+Chicago police, protesters clash after day of demonstrations

 “The march was peaceful until CPD and other law enforcement agencies began an all-out assault on protesters,” said a Sunday statement from youth activist group Increase The Peace.

-A group of elected officials, including state Sen. Robert Peters, State Rep. Lakesia Collins and Alderman Byron Sigcho-Lopez, all Chicago Democrats, blasted the department for the heavy police presence and their tactics.
+A group of elected officials, including state Sen. Robert Peters, state Rep. Lakesia Collins and Alderman Byron Sigcho-Lopez, all Chicago Democrats, blasted the department for the heavy police presence and their tactics.

 “We once again condemn Mayor Lightfoot and Superintendent Brown for their use of police force against these demonstrators on Saturday night, and for the continued escalation of surveillance, violence, and detention of protesters,” said a Sunday statement from the group.

-Earlier in the day, a march against police brutality followed a route near the Dan Ryan Expressway after police blocked the group of about 200 people from getting on the expressway.
+Earlier Saturday, the march against police brutality followed a route near the Dan Ryan Expressway after police blocked the group of about 200 people from getting on the expressway.

 The march came about a week after a police shooting of a black man in the Englewood neighborhood on the city’s South Side prompted large crowds of people to go to the downtown shopping area, where they smashed windows of dozens of businesses and took merchandise from stores.